cran-task-views/Survival/Survival.md

     `r pkg("mstate", priority = "core")` package permits to estimate hazards and probabilities, possibly depending on covariates, and to obtain prediction probabilities in the context of competing risks and multistate models.
+	The `r pkg{"flexsurv"}` package can fit and predict from fully-parametric multistate models, with arbitrarily-flexible
+	time-to-event distributions, using either a cause-specific hazards or mixture model framework.
 The
     `r pkg("msm")` package contains functions for fitting general continuous-time Markov and hidden Markov multistate models to longitudinal data.
 Transition rates and output processes can be